 - 17. Work Practice: Good combustion practices will be utilized at all times to ensure emissions from the flare system are minimized.
-Therefore, all operators and supervisors shall be properly trained to operate and ensure maintenance of this system in accordance with the guidelines and procedures established by the manufacturer.
+Therefore, all operators shall be properly trained to operate and ensure maintenance of this system in accordance with the guidelines and procedures established by the manufacturer.
 The training shall include good operating practices as well as methods for minimizing excess emissions.
 [Rules 62-4.070(3) F.A.C.] - 18.
-LFG Flow Rate: The permittee is required to record the total gas flow rate in scfm to each flare on a monthly average basis and measure the sulfur content of the LFG on a 30 day rolling average basis, and report the flow rate and sulfur content results monthly to the Compliance Authority.
-[Rule 62-4.070 (3) F.A.C.]
+LFG Flow Rate: The permittee is required to record the total gas flow rate in scfm to each flare on a monthly average basis and measure the H2S or TS content of the LFG on a 30 day rolling average basis, and report the flow rate and H2S or TS results quarterly to the Compliance Authority.
+[Rule 62-4.070(3) F.A.C.]

-- 19. Records: The permittee shall record in a written log the duration of each flare event and the reason for flaring.
-If requested by the Compliance Authority, the permittee shall provide a copy of these records or a summary of these records.
-[Rule 62-4.070(3), F.A.C.] - 20.
+- 19. Records: The permittee shall maintain records pursuant to the requirements of 40 CFR 63, Subparts A and AAAA and 40 CFR 60, Subpart WWW. - 20.
 Test Reports: The permittee shall prepare and submit reports for all required tests in accordance with the requirements specified in Appendix CTR (Common Testing Requirements) of this permit.
 [Rule 62-297.310(8), F.A.C.] - 21.
 Reporting Requirements: At least five (5) working days prior to the completion of construction of the source(s) authorized under this Permit, the owner/operator shall provide written notice to the Department's Southeast District Office of its intent to commence operation.
 The notice shall specify when the construction will be completed and when the facility owner or operator expects to commence operation.
 [Rules 62-4.070 (3) F.A.C.] - 22.
 Records and Reports: The permittee shall maintain a record of any information required by this Permit.
 Such records shall be retained for a minimum of five (5) years and shall be made available to the Department upon request.
 [Rules 62-4.070 (3) F.A.C.]